bridgelancer/cryptle_fork/docs/guides.rst

 An option of adding a decorator :meth:`Timeseries.cache` to :meth:`evaluate` has been provided.
 This creates a `self._cache`, which could be referenced to within the `evaluate` function for past values of the listened Timeseries.
-The number of items stored is regulated by `lookback`.
+The number of items stored is restricted by `self._lookback`.

 An example instance of Timeseries might look::